chi-ka/alx-low_level_programming/0x07-pointers_arrays_strings/README.md

-9. My primary goal of hacking was the intellectual curiosity, the seduction of adventure
-#advanced
+0. memset - Write a function that fills memory with a constant byte.

+Prototype: char *_memset(char *s, char b, unsigned int n);
+The _memset() function fills the first n bytes of the memory area pointed to by s with the constant byte b Returns a pointer to the memory area s

-Create a file that contains the password for the crackme2 executable.
+9. Create a file that contains the password for the crackme2 executable.

 Your file should contain the exact password, no new line, no extra space ltrace, ldd, gdb and objdump can help